Speech Debelle: Mercury Prize

-On 21 July 2009 Speech Therapy was announced as one of the twelve shortlisted albums for the year's Mercury Music Award.
-She became the first woman to win the award in seven years.
-Speech Therapy was considered an upset to more well-known competitors including The Horrors, Florence and the Machine, Kasabian and Friendly Fires.

-After the win, sales of Speech Therapy were comparatively low to other Mercury winners.
-As of 2012, the album has sold 15,000 copies.
+Speech Therapy won the 2009 Mercury Music Award and was reported as being an upset to more well-known competitors such as Florence and the Machine and Kasabian.
+After the win, sales of Speech Therapy were comparatively low to other Mercury winners with reported total sales by 2012 of being 15,000 copies.
 The album peaked on the UK Albums Chart at 65.

-Despite the Mercury Prize win, 10,000 units of Speech Therapy were sold by November 2009 in comparison to the 300,000-album sales of the 2008 winner, Elbow's The Seldom Seen Kid and 2010's winners The xx whose winning album xx went platinum (300,000+) shortly after winning the award.
-Debelle reportedly quit the Big Dada record label in November 2009, blaming them for failing to adequately market and distribute the album.

-A few months later, she said "as an artist, you get upset with your label, you get upset with your team.
-I'm entitled to do that.
-In the same way, they are entitled to get upset with me...
-If we're all on the same page, it's all good."

-Debelle reunited with Big Dada Recordings in 2011 to work on her second album entitled Freedom of Speech.
+Debelle criticised the Big Dada record label for indequately marketing the album and was reported to have dropped them.
+Nevertheless Debelle reunited with them in 2011 to work on her second album entitled Freedom of Speech.

 Reception

 OHM Monthly cited Speech's work as "biggest thing in UK hip-hop for many a long year".
 The Times praised the production of the album and named it the 76th best album of the 2000s.

 In the US, Pitchfork gave a favourable review and praising her relaxed, conversational delivery.
 According to Pitchfork, "Some hip-hop fans will likely write her off because the usual American rap signifiers-- samples, seething synths, bombastic beats, and buckets of braggadocio-- play scant part in her artistic agenda."

 In a review of the album, The Guardian said "Debelle's songs are vulnerable, open, unafraid.
 The overall sound...is full of light and air, acoustic guitars and pianos.
 There is a gracious, almost stately air to the record, yet the songs still sound entirely joyous."
 Paul Macinnes of The Guardian wrote "There's something intriguing about Speech Debelle, with a voice both husky and sweet, and a back story that's emotive if unclear."
 Macinnes also nominated Speech Therapy as his favourite album of 2009.